 In general, the Yucatán Peninsula is one of the safest places in Mexico to visit.
 The area’s tropical climate and proximity to beaches is a big draw for travelers.
 And the rich Mayan culture of the area allows visitors to experience things like magnificent archaeological sites, delicious cuisine, and memorable cacao and temazcal ceremonies.

 While there is crime in Tulum, and in other tourist areas like Cancun, Playa del Carmen, and Isla Mujeres, there are many safe places in Mexico in this region as well.
 The safest cities in Mexico in this region include Merida and Campeche.
 Other safe places include Valladolid, Yucatán; Cozumel, Quintana Roo; and Chetumal, Quintana Roo.

 By far, the city of Mérida, located in Yucatán state, tops the list of being one of the safest places to live in Mexico, as well as to travel.
 Mérida was built on an ancient Mayan city called T'hó.
 Later during Spanish colonization and beyond, Mérida became known for its production of henequen, an agave fiber used for making rope.

 Today, Mérida is a popular spot for Mexican and international tourism due to its historic colonial buildings, its vibrant Mayan culture, and close proximity to archaeological and natural sites.
 Its low crime rate also makes it a great destination for the safest Mexico vacations.

 Points of interest in Mérida include the Gran Museo del Mundo Mayo (Yucatan’s Mayan museum) and the Catedral de San Ildefonso, or Mérida Cathedral (one of the oldest cathedrals in the Americas).

-This walking tour of Mérida is a great way to get to know the city through its food:
+Take this walking tour of Mérida to get to know the city through its food:

 Mérida by the numbers: